Resource-efficient Layer-wise Federated Self-supervised Learning: Experiment

-Unless otherwise stated, we use the following settings in our experiments.
-We use a ViT-Tiny~\cite{dosovitskiy2020image} backbone with 12 transformer blocks (i.e., $S=12$) as encoder $F$.
-We use an input dimension of $32\times32\times3$ with a patch size of 4.
+\paragraph{\textbf{Model}} We use a ViT-Tiny~\citep{dosovitskiy2020image} backbone with 12 transformer blocks as the encoder $F$.
 The projection head $H$ and the prediction head $P$ are implemented as a 3-layer MLP and a 2-layer MLP, respectively.
+For both $H$ and $P$, the hidden layer dimensions are set to 512, and the output dimension is set to 256.

+\paragraph{\textbf{Data}} We use images from the COCO~\cite{lin2014microsoft} dataset to construct the client datasets.
+The COCO dataset contains diverse natural scene images, which inherently introduce data heterogeneity.
+These images are uniformly distributed across 10 FL clients.
+To evaluate the performance, we use downstream datasets including \mbox{CIFAR-10/100}~\citep{krizhevsky2009learning}, Tiny ImageNet~\citep{le2015tiny}, and Caltech-101~\citep{li_andreeto_ranzato_perona_2022}.
+For all datasets, we use an image size of $32 \times 32$ with a patch size of 4.

-For both $H$ and $P$, the hidden layer dimensions are set to 4096 and the output dimension is set to 256.
-We follow MoCo v3~\cite{9711302} for SSL, except that we train the patch projection layer.
-The total number of communication rounds $R$ is set to 180 and is evenly distributed across different stages ${s \in [1,S]}$.
+\paragraph{\textbf{Training}} The number of training stages is set to 12 (i.e., $S=12$).
+The total number of FL communication rounds $R$ is set to 180 for all approaches.
+For our proposed approaches, $R$ is evenly distributed across the stages ${s \in [1,S]}$.
 This results in 15 rounds per stage (i.e., ${R_s = R / S = 15}$).
-We use 10 FL clients, where each performs local training for 3 epochs using the AdamW optimizer with a base learning rate of 1.5e-4 and a weight decay of 1e-5.
-We linearly scale the learning rate as \textit{$\text{base learning rate} \times \text{batch size} / \textit{256}$} \cite{goyal2017accurate,krizhevsky2014one} and use a cosine decay schedule during training.
-The batch size is set to 1024.
-We set the momentum $\mu$ to 0.99 and the temperature $\tau$ to 0.2.
+Each FL client performs local training for 3 epochs using the AdamW optimizer, with a base learning rate of 1.5e-4 and a weight decay of 1e-5.
+The batch size is set to 512, and the learning rate is linearly scaled as \textit{$\text{base\_learning\_rate} \times \text{batch\_size} / \textit{256}$} \citep{goyal2017accurate,krizhevsky2014one}.
+We set the momentum $\mu$ to 0.99 and the temperature $\tau$ to 0.05.
 Data augmentations for view creation include random resized crop, color jitter, grayscale, horizontal flip, Gaussian blur, and solarization.
-For the server-side calibration mechanism, we use the same settings as in local training.
-We transfer the layer weights from $L_{s-1}$ to $L_s$ at the beginning of each stage $s$ since we observe a slight performance improvement for the baseline \mbox{LW-FedMoCoV3} with weight transfer.
-Therefore, to ensure fairness, we also incorporate weight transfer in \mbox{LW-FedSSL} and \mbox{Prog-FedSSL}.
-We uniformly split the unlabeled data portion of \mbox{STL-10} dataset \cite{coates2011analysis} to construct the local data of FL clients.
-To evaluate the performance, we use the \mbox{CIFAR-10/100} \cite{krizhevsky2009learning}, \mbox{STL-10} (labeled portion), and Tiny ImageNet~\cite{le2015tiny} datasets.
-For \mbox{LW-FedSSL}, we use 10\% of CIFAR-10 training data, excluding labels, as auxiliary data $D^g$.
-For the representation alignment mechanism, we set $\alpha$ to 0.01.